KaterinaWalter/webdocs/docs/course-info.md

 {: .warning .fs-3 }
 📧 You must **SEND ME AN EMAIL** whenever you update or resubmit a project, especially after the assignment has been graded on Blackbaud! _Otherwise I will not be notified._

-### Homework (30% of overall grade)
+### HOMEWORK (30% of overall grade)
 * 💬 **Homework** is assigned in the form of a `CodeCollab`: like posting on a discussion board, but instead of talking about a book or article, the class has a shared goal of figuring out how some 🔍 mystery code 🔍 works.

 * _Homework assignments follow this workflow:_
 > 1. At the beginning of each week, I will **post a DISCUSSION assignment on Blackbaud** that includes a **GitHub repository link** to a working program that you will **analyze collaboratively**.
 > 2. You will "fork the repository" (_make your own copy of the program_) to run it, experiment with it, and figure out how it works.
 > 3. To earn full credit, you must post **at least two (2) comments**: one main post, and one response to a classmate.
-See our course website's [CodeCollab Instructions](https://coderina.dev/webdocs/docs/ref/codecollab.html) page for detailed guidelines.
+See our course website's [CodeCollab Instructions](https://coderina.dev/javadocs/docs/ref/codecollab.html) page for detailed guidelines.

 {: .highlight .fs-3 }
 CodeCollabs are always **due on `Fridays @ 11:59PM`**❗